changx03/baard/README.md

 All scripts are tested on Python `3.9.15` with PyTorch `1.12.1+cu116` on Ubuntu `20.04.5 LTS`.

+**NOTE** All bash script and terminal commands are prepared for Linux only.
+Changing the script according when running on a Windows machine.

 ```bash
 # Only tested on Linux
 python3.9 -m venv .venv  # Create virtual environment